ECUADOR: The ‘Enchanted Isles’: Ecology, Geography and History on the Galápagos Islands

 Swim Requirement

 Admission to the Ecuador program requires proof of swimming proficiency, to be submitted before the February 3rd application deadline.
 This is a strict requirement, as most program activities take place in and around the water.
+Proficiency should be equivalent to the Lifesaving Society's Swim to Survive standard (roll into deep water, tread water for 1 minute, swim 50 m, any strokes).
 Acceptable proof can be: report cards from previous swimming lessons/tests, lifeguard qualification or scuba certification.
 Scans should be uploaded into your application.
 Students without such proof of swimming proficiency must complete a "Swim to Survive" session or "Learn to Swim" program before February 3, 2025 and upload proof of completion of the session.

 Information on U of T's Swim to Survive drop-in sessions or Learn to Swim programs can be found here: